Millet (Cooked) (100 G) and Egg Curry (1 Cup)

 Portion Control

-Reduce the portion size of egg curry and millet.
-Smaller portions can help minimize the glucose spike.
+Reduce the portion size of egg curry and millet you consume.
+Smaller portions can help manage your blood sugar levels more effectively.

 Balanced Meal Composition